samscibelli/samscibelli.github.io/_pages/about.md

   - /about.html
 ---

-Black Lives Matter. [#Scholarstrike](https://www.scholarstrike.com/) is taking place September 8th-9th, 2020.
-For video resources click [here](ggle.io/3PUM).
-Additionally, around the world academics have paused to #strike4blacklives [#shutdownstem](https://www.shutdownstem.com/) and #shutdownacademia, in collaboration with [Particles for Justice](https://www.particlesforjustice.org/).
+Black Lives Matter.
+Around the world academics have paused for #strike4blacklives, [#shutdownstem](https://www.shutdownstem.com/) and #shutdownacademia, in collaboration with [Particles for Justice](https://www.particlesforjustice.org/).
 Click [here](https://blacklivesmatters.carrd.co/) for ways to help.

 About Me
 ======